upperlinecode/front-end-student-materials/06-p5js/04a-random-function.md

 ### Upping the stakes.

-Event this race is a little bit boring.
+Even this race is a little bit boring.
 Whichever circle begins with the top speed will surely always win.
 What if at a random point in the middle of the race the racers changed their speed.
 Either making a strong push to the finish line or growing tired toward the end.

 ![finish line](https://media.giphy.com/media/rIPeAYjSXJIFq/giphy.gif)